Vocabulary of Art

-A good painting is not made by photographic likeness, but rather by a good composition.
+A good artwork is not made by photographic likeness, but rather by a good composition.

-Good composition is extremely important for any type of painting or drawing, and how you use lines and shapes will strongly affect it.
+Good structural arrangement is extremely important for any type of painting or drawing, and how you use lines and shapes strongly affects it.

 Shapes in Compositions

 Each area of color can be seen as a shape.
 Shapes are easier to visualize if you focus on the masses of different value or tone.

-Squinting simplifies shapes and unifies value variation into few basic ones: lightest, middle, and darkest value.
+Squinting simplifies shapes and unifies value variation into few basic masses: lightest, middle, and darkest value.
 Being able to "see" this way is very useful for planning your composition and making some preparatory sketches.